 A federal study, released in July 2013 by the U.S. Department of Energy (DOE), found no evidence that chemicals from the fracking process had contaminated groundwater at one Pennsylvania drilling site, The Hill reports.

 However, the DOE's National Energy Technology Laboratory was quick to issue a statement on the preliminary nature of the report by declaring that, although "nothing of concern has been found thus far, the results are far too preliminary to make any firm claims.
 We expect a final report on the results by the end of ."

 Benzene, for example, is a known carcinogen, according to the American Cancer Society.
-And in 2012, researchers from the Colorado School of Public Health released a study showing that air pollution caused by fracking could contribute to immediate and long-term health problems for people living near fracking sites.
+In 2012, researchers from the Colorado School of Public Health released a study showing that air pollution caused by fracking could contribute to immediate and long-term health problems for people living near fracking sites.
 Research by over 150 studies suggests that chemicals released during natural gas extraction may harm human reproduction and development.

 Fracking and the law

 Across the United States, fracking is regulated by a patchwork of state and local legislation, according to the National Conference of State Legislators.

 At the federal level, fracking is exempt from some of the requirements of the Safe Drinking Water Act, particularly the requirement to disclose the chemicals used in well injections.

 Wyoming, Michigan and Texas, however, have regulations requiring full disclosure of the chemicals used in fracking.
 Dozens of other proposed regulations that control some portion of the fracking industry are now moving through the legislatures of states where fracking is a large and growing industry.
 Some cities are taking the matter into their own hands by banning fracking mines.